Rebecca & Matt's Romantic Rose Garden Session | Peninsula Park | Portland Maternity Photographer

 Rebecca and Matt had met and actually dated in high school.
 When I asked for their story, they kind of looked at each other and laughed, and both kind of simultaneously asked the other "do you want to tell it, or should I?"
 Apparently, after dating for awhile in their teen years, they were such kindred spirits that Rebecca got a bit nervous and broke up with Matt saying something along the lines of "you have too much marriage material and not enough high school boyfriend material."
 It seems that even then, she knew she would end up marrying him.
 They went to college together (they claim they didn't purposely follow each other, it was purely happenstance) and OF COURSE started dating again.
 And have been together ever since!
 And they're completely nuts for each other.
 They probably always were and just needed that time to explore, and be young, and perhaps time to be certain.
 And now they having their first baby!

 I met Rebecca and Matt at Peninsula Park in their neighborhood, and we had to kind of put a rush on the maternity session because Rebecca was going to be induced soon.
-They actually have already met their little one at the time of writing this blog post, and I'll be meeting them again soon to do their newborn photos.
-But in the meanwhile, I'm so grateful to have met them, and inspired by their love, and their story.
+They had their little one a few weeks early, and I got to do newborn photos for them this summer (check those out here!)
+In the meanwhile, I'm so grateful to have met them, and inspired by their love, and their story.
 And for the time to explore a new Portland park!